Lana-chan/youtube98/README.md

 computers with the ability to open and search for Youtube links in a reasonably modern manner.

-This project was inspired by [retro-video-server][1], however instead of a fork it is rewritten from scratch with a more robust set of routes in order to more closely mimic the URL structure of the original Youtube website, making for a better replacement in cases of proxying.
+This project was inspired by Collin Brockway's [retro-video-server][1], however it is rewritten from scratch with a more robust set of routes in order to more closely mimic the URL structure of the original Youtube website, making for a better replacement in cases of proxying.